18F/hub/pages/docsprint/onboarding.md

 * A link to an existing public instance of the project.
 Links to internal/staging versions can be listed on the Hub (see below) if you don't want them publicly visible.
 * Description of the workflow for submitting project code changes (_e.g._ do you fork or branch?)
 * How to stand up a development version of the project.
-Installs, scripts, a Vagrantfile for forced fresh install, etc.
+Installation commands, scripts, a Vagrantfile for forced fresh install, etc.
 * Project management-related information:

-    * links to sprint boards (some are in GitHub, some in Trello, etc.)
+    * Links to GitHub issues, sprint plans, dashboards, etc.
-    * links to task management tools (GitHub, Trello, Pivotal)
+    * Links to task management tools (GitHub, Trello, Pivotal Tracker)
     * Quick write-up of where things are: GitHub issues versus sprint plans

+Also consider:

-Update the CONTRIBUTING file to reflect the workflow as written in README.md.
+* Updating the CONTRIBUTING file to reflect the workflow as written in README.md.

-Tag issues as new-to-project.
+* Tagging issues as new-to-project.

 #### On the Hub